simongui/simongui.github.io/_posts/2014-10-07-benchmarking-go-redis-server-libraries.markdown

 Shown in `Figure 2` Redcon and Redeo both utilized multiple CPU cores better than Redis and allow higher throughput per process however not as efficiently as Redis.
 This means that 1 Redcon or Redeo process can outperform 1 Redis process however if you ran multiple Redis processes you would experience higher throughput than Redcon or Redeo (at the cost of deployment complexity).

 This is a Hyperthreaded machine which means `50% (usr + sys)` usage indicates near CPU saturation.
-This means the lack of free CPU cycles is getting in the way of greater throughput.
+This means the lack of free CPU cycles is getting in the way of greater throughput. `Figure 2` also shows we are experiencing IOWAIT delays.

 ```
 ----system---- ----total-cpu-usage---- -dsk/total- -net/total- ---most-expensive---